mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 As a pacifistic society, Darrians are viewed with contempt by more militaristic races.
 They prefer to settle disputes and conflicts via negotiation or clever ruse but there is more to Darrian pacifism than meets the eye.
 Darrian society is based on the wellbeing of the community rather than gratification of the self, with a strong emphasis on scientific and artistic excellence, stringent self-control, acceptance of others and stoic persistence.

 Darrian culture is also influenced by member races of the Confederation.
 Citizens are treated equally regardless of race or origin.
 The breakdown of the collected world's populace is 75% pure strain Darrian, 12% mixed strain Darrian, 8% Aslan, 3% pure strain Solomani and 2% other races.
 Since their arrival on the Darrian homeworld, the Solomani have been absorbed into the culture but in return they introduced novel concepts such as personal freedom and ambition.
 The Aslan, with their more alien society, continue to follow Aslan traditions but have been slowly and voluntarily adopting Darrian characteristics such as monogamy, prohibition against unnecessary killing and pursuit of intellectual rather than militaristic pursuits.
-Non-
-Darrian Aslan see this as a betrayal of traditional ideals, considering their brethren to be barbarians and traitors to the true Aslan way.
+Non-Darrian Aslan see this as a betrayal of traditional ideals, considering their brethren to be barbarians and traitors to the true Aslan way.

 ### FAMILY